buddhaman/tim_engine/readme.txt

 ------Game Engine-------

-- Calculate everything recursively in creature_definition.
+- Visualize all constraints.
 - Grid snap / creature snap / rotation snap.
-- Visualize all constraints.
-- Make ui with button for adding bodypart.
-- Constraint system, build recursively from center body.
-- Show body center.
-- Also add ui for editing all these values in nuklear.
+- Add ui for editing all these values in nuklear.

 - Start simulation from custom definition.
 - Serialization: Pull in json library and save the creature defs.
 - Serialization: load the creature defs and play.
 - Save entire trained brains.
 - Make googly eyes, or other decorations.
 - Generate textures with noise.
+- Add googly eyes.

 - Creature definition editor.
 - Visualize GRU.